 In addition, in the event of a merger, acquisition, or any form of sale of some or all of our assets to a third party, we may also disclose your personal information to the third parties concerned or their professional advisors.
 In the event of such a transaction, the personal information held by CSID will be among the assets transferred to the buyer.

 We have appropriate physical, technical and organizational measures in place to protect your data when held by CSID that comply with relevant legal and best practice requirements.
-When you enter sensitive information (such as a credit card or social security number) as part of the enrollment process, we encrypt the transmission of that information using secure socket layer technology (SSL).
+When you enter sensitive information (such as a credit card, social security number or login credentials) as part of the enrollment process, we encrypt the transmission of that information using secure socket layer technology (SSL).

 When you submit information to CSID through our web site, you should be aware that your information is transmitted across the Internet and that no method of transmission over the Internet is 100% secure.
 Although we take reasonable security measures to protect your information when we receive it, you also need to ensure you take appropriate steps to protect your information.

 In most cases, CSID resells its services through its commercial clients (“Clients”).
 Accordingly, CSID does not have a direct relationship with the individuals whose personal data it processes when CSID acts as a wholesaler of its services.
 If you are a customer of one of our Clients and would no longer like to be contacted by one of our Clients that resells our services, please contact the specific Client that you interact with directly.
 We may transfer your personal information to the applicable Client that resells our services and also to third parties who perform services on our behalf or help us provide our services.